dhamkirti21/SocialMediaApplication/README.md

-# Sociopedia
+# Instapedia

-Sociopedia is a social media application built with the MERN (MongoDB, Express.js, React, Node.js) stack.
+Instapedia is a social media application built with the MERN (MongoDB, Express.js, React, Node.js) stack.
 It allows users to connect, share posts, and interact with each other in a dynamic and real-time environment.

 ## Features